 Salads go very much in and out of favor in our house.
-We tend to eat them much more often in the summer as a lighter side, with Mexican street corn salad being a big favorite this year.
-Then I sometimes make a heartier salad for lunch, like a Vietnamese chicken salad or wild rice salad.
+We tend to eat them much more often in the summer as a lighter side, with Mexican street corn salad being a big favorite.

-It’s perfect as a side – think steak, roast chicken, salmon and more – plus also great as an appetizer or even lunch.
-I’m already thinking of more things to pair it with, like even simply some hasselback sweet potaotes.
+It's perfect as a side - think steak, roast chicken, salmon and more - plus also great as an appetizer or even lunch.
+I'm already thinking of more things to pair it with, like even simply some hasselback sweet potaotes.

 One of the things that really makes this salad for me is the maple vinaigrette.
 It's so incredibly easy to make, but adds a wonderful pop of flavor.